 If you’re like 80 percent of the population, you’ve probably experienced some degree of back pain at one time or another.
 Though there are many possible sources of discomfort affecting the spine and its related parts, some bad habits can also contribute to back pain.
-Marina del Rey spine surgeons discuss 5 of these habits and offer tips on how to avoid them.
+Orange, CA spine surgeons discuss 5 of these habits and offer tips on how to avoid them.

 1. Not Exercising